 - Use the bathroom fan to remove heat and humidity from your home after a shower or bath and turn it off when finished.

-- Don’t keep your refrigerator or freezer too cold, according to PSEG Long Island, which says refrigerator temperature should be 35 to 38 degrees Fahrenheit and freezer temperature should be five degrees Fahrenheit.
+- Don’t keep your refrigerator or freezer too cold.
+According to PSEG Long Island, refrigerator temperature should be 35 to 38 degrees Fahrenheit and freezer temperature should be five degrees Fahrenheit.

 - Turn off appliances, lights and equipment when not in use, unplug electronic devices and chargers, and turn off computers and printers are the power strip.

 - Use light-emitting diode bulbs (LED) or compact fluorescent light bulbs (CFLs) in all table, floor lamps and light fixtures in your home to save you money, according to PSEG Long Island.